OpenMW/openmw/docs/source/reference/modding/settings/GUI.rst

 -----------------------------

 :Type:		RGBA floating point
-:Range:		0.0 to 1.0
+:Range:		0.0 to 1.0 for each channel
-:Default:	empty
+:Default:	0.45 0.45 0.45 1 (grey)

-This setting provides an "pressed" colour to dialogue topics that meet the color topic exhausted criteria.
+This setting provides a "pressed" colour to dialogue topics that meet the color topic exhausted criteria.
 The value is composed of four floating point values representing the red, green, blue and alpha channels.
 The alpha value is currently ignored.